BSourceSistemas/BSource/_posts/2018-11-21-uso-do-sencha-cmd.md

 Commands
-   ant - Invoke Ant with helpful properties back to Sencha Cmd audit - Search from the current folder for Ext JS frameworks and report their license build - Builds a project from a legacy JSB3 file. config - Load a properties file or sets a configuration property help - Displays help for commands
+   ant - Invoke Ant with helpful properties back to Sencha Cmd audit - Search from the current folder for ExtJS frameworks and report their license build - Builds a project from a legacy JSB3 file. config - Load a properties file or sets a configuration property help - Displays help for commands